 Vomitoxin or DON analysis in wheat samples is a basic service to USWBSI plant scientists and provides data used for evaluating mitigation methods for Fusarium head blight.
-This information is transferred to plant breeders and producers for cultivation of cereals grains that are potentially more resistant to Fusarium and not contaminated with DON.
+This information is transferred to plant breeders and producers for cultivation of cereals grains that are potentially more resistant to Fusarium.

-As a result of that accomplishment, what does your particular clientele, the scientific community, and agriculture as a whole have now that they didn't have before?
+As a result of that accomplishment, what does your particular clientele, the scientific community, and agriculture as a whole have now that they didn't have before?:

-Knowledge of DON production in research plots of plant scientists is important for evaluation of methods aimed at mitigating FHB in cereal crops.
+Knowledge of DON production in wheat research of plant scientists is important for evaluation of methods aimed at mitigating FHB in cereal crops.
 This is a basic component for USWBSI research providing scientists, breeders and producers with end-result data on the effectiveness of reducing FHB in cereal cultivars.

-FY06 (approx. May 06 - April 07)

-PI: Mostrom, Michelle

-USDA-ARS Agreement #: 59-0790-4-095
+FY07 (approx. May 07 - April 08) PI: Mostrom, Michelle USDA-ARS Agreement #: 59-0790-4-095